apostrophecms/docs/docs/reference/server-events.md

 ### `destroy`

 Triggered when the app's `destroy` method is called.
-Most commonly used in tests. , an apos object is being shut down.
-Your handlers should clean up any custom `setTimeouts`, `setIntervals` and/or open socket or database connections you have created.
+Most commonly used in tests.
+Your handlers should clean up any custom `setTimeout` or `setInterval` timers and/or open socket or database connections you have created.
 You should not "destroy" your actual website content.
 Just close any remaining open connections, timeouts, etc.

 There is no data included with the event for handlers.